Zootopia 2 Is Now Available Streaming In Digital, Disc Editions Coming Soon

 Disney’s Zootopia 2 is now available at home, premiering in digital for streaming or download on January 27, 2025.
 Disc editions, including 4k Blu-ray, Blu-ray, and DVD arrive on March 3, 2026.

-The physical media release includes a Limited Edition SteelBook with two discs and Digital Copy.
+The physical media release includes a Limited Edition SteelBook with two discs and a Digital Copy redeemable through Movies Anywhere.

 Extras include seven bonus featurettes and eight deleted scenes.
 (See details below.)
 In addition, each Blu-ray format includes a code to redeem a Digital Copy via Movies Anywhere partners.